jcdarwin/tax-calculator/README.md

 # What is this?

-This is a Ruby on Rails app for calculating tax based on income and tax brackets.
+This is a Ruby on Rails app for calculating tax based on income and NZ tax brackets.
 It provides an API endpoint to perform tax calculations and includes a simple homepage where income can be entered to see the calculated tax.

+Refer to the [2025 NZ income tax rates for individuals](https://www.ird.govt.nz/income-tax/income-tax-for-individuals/tax-codes-and-tax-rates-for-individuals/tax-rates-for-individuals) for details of the tax brackets used in this app.

 # Prerequisites

 - Ruby 3
 - Rails 7
 - PostgreSQL
-- Node.js and npm (for Vite and Tailwind CSS)
+- Node.js and npm

 # Installation